cellcomplexitylab/themisto/README.md

 docker run --rm -v $(pwd):/home/cclab/share -p 8787:8787 -p 8888:8888 -e DISABLE_AUTH=true themisto:1.0
 ```

-Enter the URL ```localhost:8787``` in your browser to get access to
-RStudio and ```localhost:8888``` for Jupyter notebook.
-The directory
-from where you started `themisto` on the host is mapped to the
+The directory from where you started `themisto` on the host is mapped
-directory `/home/cclab/share` on the virtual machine.
-All the files
+to the directory `/home/cclab/share` on the virtual machine.
+All the
-in this directory will be accessible to RStudio and Jupyter, and
+files in this directory will be accessible to RStudio and Jupyter, and
 reciprocally, all the outputs of Rstudio and Jupyter saved in this
-directory will remain when the virtual machine is stopped (the
+directory will remain when the virtual machine is stopped (the others
-others will be destroyed).
+will be destroyed).

 To shutdown the virtual machine, enter `Ctrl-C` in the terminal
 window or close the terminal.

-**Explanation of the options:**
+_Explanation of the options:_
    `--rm`: remove the container upon exit
    `-v $(pwd):/home/cclab/share`: map the current directory to
 `/home/cclab/share` on the virtual machine